Mormon Women

 Mormons practice polygamy?

-While Mormon polygamy is interesting from a historical standpoint, it is not relevant to modern Mormonism.
-Members of the Church have not practiced polygamy for over a century, and any Church member with multiple wives is excommunicated.- When Mormons did practice polygamy, it was very different than the polygamy practiced by renegade Mormon off-shoot groups today, groups that are no longer affiliated with the LDS Church.
-Even before the LDS Church prohibited polygamy, no more than 5% of Mormon adults were members of polygamous families.
+- When Mormons did practice polygamy, it was very different than that practiced by renegade Mormon off-shoot groups today, groups that are no longer affiliated with the LDS Church.
+Even before the LDS Church prohibited polygamy, no more than 25% of Mormon adults were members of polygamous families.

-Polygamy was not used to oppress women, as evidenced by a number of historical facts.
+- Polygamy was not used to oppress women, as evidenced by a number of historical facts.

 - Many Mormon women were prominent in their communities, such as Dr. Martha Hughes Cannon, whose story is mentioned above.